 These were five of the most common period myths and facts.

-Disclaimer: This article is curated based on our learnings and knowledge gathering.
+This article is curated based on our learning and knowledge gathering.
 This has no relevance to Ayurveda and is for general information.
-This is not meant to substitute any medical advice.
+This is not meant to substitute medical advice.
 Seek expert consultation in case of any health concerns.